The Hidden Dungeon Only I Can Enter: Characters

 Noir is the third son of a baronet, a noble of the lowest rank, who is a self-proclaimed coward who would like to take it easy.
 Upon not receiving a job as a librarian due to interference from more prominent nobles, Noir begins his journey to become a hero seeking other employment through attending the adventurer's/hero academy.
 He is originally born with the rare [Great Sage] Skill, which grants him unlimited knowledge for a time, but gives him terrible headaches after each use, so he refrains from using it until he learns from Emma that kissing her helps alleviate some of the pain, they start kissing and hanging out many times, also hugging and flirting with each other, showing the affection and love they fell for each other while also gaining LP for that.
 During an exploration of a secret dungeon, he meets Olivia, who bestows him the power to freely upgrade his and other people's powers [Create], [Bestow], and [Edit] by expending LP (Life Points), which are obtained by having joyful experiences but at the risk of dying if his LP is fully depleted.
+He has been in love with Emma since childhood, and dreams of marrying her.